0xScratch/Nexbizn/README.md

 ## Note for the Reviewers

-Well, this project do have some good features but they aren't implemented yet due to lack of time as I built it right in the last 2-3 days.
+Well, this project do have some good features but they aren't implemented yet due to lack of time as I built it right in the last 2-3 days of Encode hackathon powered by Polkadot Ecosystem.

 Although, I did start working on it much before but was engaged with !ink boilerplate and other stuff.
 Due to some issues, errors and lack of help by the community, I had to start right from scratch with [***moonbeam***](https://moonbeam.network) and atleast feeling quite excited that got something to submit (even if not completely implemented) and [learnt a lot](#what-i-learnt) during these 2-3 days.

+Now shifting it to Backdrop by cloning the stuff from the [original repo](https://github.com/0xScratch/Nexbizn), making some changes and trying it out on Near Protocol.

 Features to implement: